The Power of Deep Listening (Using Active Listening Skills)

-- How to get below the surface and hear what others are really saying
+- How to use active listening skills to get below the surface and hear what others are really saying

-- How to be accessible, attuned, and responsive to others
+- How to use listening skills to be accessible, attuned, and responsive to others

 - Recognition of your listening habits that close down communication

-- How to make it safe for others to share their deeper thoughts, feelings and needs
+- Using active listening to make it safe for others to share their deeper thoughts, feelings and needs

 - How to help others tap into their deeper wisdom and motivation